plblum/jivs/README.md

 	-	Warning – Want to give the user some direction, but not prevent saving the data.
 -	Enabled – A way to quickly disable the InputValidator.
 -	EnablerDescriptor and EnablerCreator – The Enabler is another Condition, used to determine if the InputValidator can validate.
 Often validation rules depend on other information for that.
 For example, you have a checkbox associated with a textbox.
 Any validation rule on the textbox isn’t used unless the checkbox is marked.
 You would assign a Condition to evaluate the value of the checkbox to the Enabler.
--	Group – A way to group together validators.
-Mostly used when your screen contains more than one “form”.
-Each form would get a group name.

 Now let’s place the IInputValidatorDescriptor into our previous example using a Model with FirstName and LastName.
 ```ts